Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Security/FilePermissions.md

 - For a directory, use `chmod g+s dir` or `chmod 2755 dir`.

 ## Sticky Bit
-- Only for **files** and not for directories.
+- Only for **files** and `not for directories`.
 - Restrict the naming and deletion of fles within those directories.
-- When the sticky bit is set, only the file owner, directory owner, or root user can delete or rename a file, even if other users have write permissions on the directory.
+- When the sticky bit is set, `only the file owner, directory owner, or root user` can delete or rename a file, even if other users have write permissions on the directory.
 - This is commonly used on directories like `/tmp` to prevent users from deleting each other's temporary files.
 - To set the sticky bit, use `chmod +t dir`.